 If you were driving down Chancellor Boulevard early Saturday morning on October 14, you may have been lucky enough to see the sight of a young woman in a high vis vest, jumping ecstatically up and down to an audience who cheered her on, shouting: “IT’S THE ALIEN INVADERS!”

 This fabulous sight was the Program Coordinator, Krista Voth, who was about to lead a group of volunteers into Pacific Spirit Park to get their hands dirty.
-The day was dedicated to the Eco Blitz Urban Tree Planting, a project kindly funded by the Pacific Parklands Foundation George Ross Legacy Fund and the Vancouver Park Board.
+The day was dedicated to the Forest Enhancement Project, a project kindly funded by the Pacific Parklands Foundation George Ross Legacy Fund and the Vancouver Park Board.
 The aim: plant over 2,000 native trees and shrubs.

 Western Red Cedar, Vine Maple, Western Hemlock and Pacific Crab Apple… the potted plants clustered at the opening of the Park trail, just like we did, bracing against the harsh cold of the autumn morning.
 Krista and her team welcomed new and regular volunteers: signing up, gloving up, jostling and joking, gossiping and laughing.
 They listened intently as Krista finished her live Twitter feeds and lively performance, and got serious to give a thorough run down on the day: planting distance, techniques, be careful not to trip, please don’t poke your eye out.
 Then we all got our wheelbarrows and spread out, following the assigned flags like coloured breadcrumbs to the belly of the forest.